Three Rs (animal research): Organisations

-The Home Office (UK) led the Inter-Departmental Group on Reduction, Refinement and Replacement, which aims to improve the application of the 3Rs and promote research into alternatives, reducing the need for toxicity testing through better sharing of data, and encouraging the validation and acceptance of alternatives.
-The Data Sharing Group drafted the Inter-Departmental Data Sharing Condordat published in August 2000 and was re-formed in June 2002 to consider the scope for the greater application of the 3Rs.
-Arising from the Government response to the report of the House of Lords Select Committee on animals in scientific procedures, the Group was asked to explore the scope for a UK centre for research into the 3Rs.
-The Group reported to Ministers that there was support for a body which would act as a means to better publicise and coordinate what is already done by way of research into the 3Rs.
+There are a number of organisations which promote the implementation of the 3Rs and methods that avoid the use of animals in research.
+Amongst the earliest is FRAME (the Fund for the Replacement of Animals in Medical Experiments) in the UK, established in 1969.
+The ZEBET (Zentralstelle zur Erfassung und Bewertung von Ersatz- und Ergänzungsmethoden zum Tierversuch) was founded in Germany in 1989, as the first governmental institution with the mandate to reduce animal experiments on a scientific basis.
+The United Kingdom's Home Office led the Inter-Departmental Group on Reduction, Refinement and Replacement, which aims to improve the application of the 3Rs and promote research into alternatives, reducing the need for toxicity testing through better sharing of data, and encouraging the validation and acceptance of alternatives.The Group reported to Ministers that there was support for a body which would act as a means to better publicise and coordinate what is already done by way of research into the 3Rs.
 In May 2004, the NC3Rs was announced in the UK to act as a focal point for research into the 3Rs.
 Although the principles of the 3Rs were implicit in UK law under the Animals (Scientific Procedures) Act (1986), the Directive 2010/63/EU governing animal use within the European Union makes the principles explicit and researchers must demonstrate the use of Replacement, Reduction and Refinement techniques in research involving animals.
+The Directive introduced a new level of transparency to help progress towards eventually replacing animal use in science and was instrumental in accelerating the concrete application of the 3Rs and the establishment of institutions and centres dedicated to dissemination, education and research based on the Principles across Europe.
+To date there are such centres in Austria, Belgium, Denmark, Germany, Ireland, Italy, Luxembourg, The Netherlands, Norway, Span, Sweden and Switzerland.